 People who live in or around Headingley in Leeds came together in Spring 2012 to create small community orchards in the area.

 The group is informal and anyone interested in supporting the orchard initiative with time, enthusiasm, expertise or money can get involved.

 The initiative is supported by Headingley Development Trust, a community-owned agency that works to create a thriving, sustainable neighbourhood.

-We want to improve the environment, increase biodiversity, contribute to a low-carbon economy, encourage healthy eating, create a resource for learning (for local schools but also people who want to learn about grafting and fruit growing) and eventually provide locally grown fruit at a reasonable price through Headingley Farmers Market - and all by planting a few fruit trees and bushes!
+We want to improve the environment, increase biodiversity, contribute to a low-carbon economy, encourage healthy eating, create a resource for learning (for local schools but also people who want to learn about grafting and fruit growing) and eventually use locally grown fruit productively - and all by planting a few fruit trees and bushes!